 Funny how Fujifilm announced and shipped the X-T3 before Nikon or Canon could ship their cameras.
 Smart, because more and more people are going to run into the reality that APS-C is more than good enough for most styles of photography.
-This I think is why a lot of people have this strange bias towards Fujifilm, they’ve invested so much money into full frame glass and now are see APS-C cameras with less expensive and smaller lenses with close enough performance to full frame, and it crushes them.
-To add salt to the wound, Fujifilm announces a $4,500 medium format camera.
+This I think is why a lot of people have this strange bias towards Fujifilm, they’ve invested so much money into full-frame glass and now see APS-C cameras with less expensive and smaller lenses with close enough performance to full-frame, and it crushes them.

 Fujifilm X-T3 Build Quality & Performance

 The Fujifilm XT3 is now assembled in China compared to the XT2, which was assembled in Japan.
 I’m not seeing or feeling any difference in overall build quality.
 That’s probably because most of the parts in these cameras come from either Korea, the USA, or Japan.

 In terms of design, the X-T3 has been all-around refined.
 The biggest change is the touch screen with a few minor cosmetic changes like some tapering to the dials with a slightly different shape.
 There is now a 160 ISO setting on the ISO dial and the EVF optical focus nob works like a Rolex watch where you have to pop the wheel out before you can make an adjustment.

 There is a headphone jack built into the camera body and the camera now accepts USB-C for charging.